maehem/javamancer/README.md

 Javamancer is not any of those things, so now I have four related projects.

 ### Abyss engine
-A little rough around the edges, but a running game.
+A little rough around the edges, but a running game on the "[Abyss](https://github.com/maehem/Abyss)" engine.
 Left: My version of Chatsubo Bar.
-Right: my take on the Cyberspace interface.
+Right: My take on the Cyberspace interface.
 Still working with an artist for character designs and such.
-Don't judge.
+This is all prototype stuff so don't judge.
 <p>
 <img src="/images/abyss-engine-screenhot-realworld-1.png" height="240"/>
 <img src="/images/abyss-engine-screenshot-matrix-1.png" height="240"/>
 </p>

-### Fast forward to now (2024)...
+## Fast forward to now (2024)...

 In researcing more for "Chiba City Blues" I ran across the work of [Henadzi Matuts](https://habr.com/en/articles/352050/) .
 Hendazi had the same initial curiosity but did exactly what I couldn't, he used his skills in 8088/8086 assembler to reverse engineer the Neuromancer PC game byte by byte.
-He went further and wrote a series of four blog posts that break down the content encoding on the original Neuromancer PC game DAT files.
+He went further and wrote a series of four amazing blog posts that break down the content encoding on the original Neuromancer PC game DAT files.
 He had done it back in 2018, but somehow I had not stumbled across his work until 2024.
 However, he decided to port Neuromancer PC to Windows (64-bit) in C++.
 But his detailed study of the game's